deepanshs/mrsimulator/docs/user_guide/method/method.rst

         MixingEvent(query="TotalMixing")
     ]

-Since only one transition was selected in each SpectralEvent, the expected (and default) behavior is that there is a mixing (transfer) of coherence between those two transitions, forming the desired transition pathway.
+Since only one transition was selected in each SpectralEvent, the expected (and default) behavior is that there is a mixing (transfer) of coherence between those the symmetric triple-quantum and central transitions, forming the desired transition pathway.
 However, when multiple transitions are selected in a SpectralEvent or DelayEvent, you may need to prevent undesired mixing between certain transition in the two adjacent events.
 You  can avoid a "TotalMixing" event by inserting MixingEvents with other query types, as described below.

 Rotation Query
 """"""""""""""